SuperOfficeDocs/superoffice-docs/docs/customer-center/faq/configure.md

 > [!NOTE]
 > If you use SuperOffice Online you need to contact [support][1].

-## More access controll on FAQ entries
+## More access control on FAQ entries

-By default, you may specify that a FAQ or a folder of FAQs may be accessed by to everyone, to registered customers, to internal users or private.
+By default, you may specify that a FAQ or a folder of FAQs may be accessed by everyone, registered customers, internal users, or private.

 You may also control access to a FAQ folder by adding a small script that is evaluated in the "Access Control" under Setup FAQ folder.
-This script has access to all data for the logged in contact, and contact person's name and must return the value "1" in order for access to be granted to the folder.
+This script has access to all data for the logged-in contact, and contact person's name and must return the value "1" for access to be granted to the folder.

 **To return a value in the scripting language as used syntax:**